NULabNortheastern/digitalassignmentshowcase/presentation/cities_sustainability-spring2021-fitzgerald/README.md

-## 200~PowerPoint Presentation
+## PowerPoint Presentation
 * Making creative and effective presentations.

 ## Individual Class Info

 LPSC 7312: Cities, Sustainability, and Climate Change Joan Fitzgerald
 February 22nd, 6.15 - 8.35 pm
 Location: Remote

 ## Summary of Module

 This module will go over the tips and best practices for making creative and effective presentations.
 Specifically, this in-class workshop will teach students how to use the Microsoft PowerPoint software to make impactful presentation slides.
 This module will share best practices and tips, show examples, and provide step-by-step instructions for key functions for students to learn from as they make their own presentations.

 ## Learning Goal